msolorio/msolorio/README.md

-### I am also always learning, be it a language, concept, or technology.
+### I am always learning, be it a language, concept, or technology.

 ### If you'd like to know more, feel free to reach out!